Skillial/LBYARCH-Programming-Project-2/README.md

 | C       | 2.57      | 45.47     | 641.00    |
 | SASM    | 2.67      | 48.80     | 648.80    |

-With the percentage change formula, SASM is slower than C by 3.89% for 2<sup>20</sup>, 7.32% for 2<sup>24</sup>, and 1.22% for 2<sup>28</sup>, with an average of 84.25%.
+With the percentage change formula, SASM is slower than C by 3.89% for 2<sup>20</sup>, 7.32% for 2<sup>24</sup>, and 1.22% for 2<sup>28</sup>, with an average of 4.14%.
 Similarly with debug mode, the size of the input does not affect the speed of the function.

 Overall, code written in assembly runs faster in debug mode, but in release mode, where optimization comes into play, assembly runs slower.
+Furthermore, the size of the input does not affect the speed of the function.

 ## Authors
 Jean Cabrera
 Bentley Lu